The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 - Oracle WebLogic Server version 10.3 and later

-- Weblogic and Websphere are supported only with the special Magnolia CMS package for Weblogic and Websphere.
+- Weblogic and Websphere are supported only with the special Magnolia package for Weblogic and Websphere.

 - Weblogic and Websphere are supported only with Magnolia Enterprise Edition Pro.